Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 Here's what they're NOT telling you (because they likely have never looked at our budget / levy / debt or to be blunt, thought it through).

 According to our fire chief, a new station will run $15 to $20 million dollars.
-In addition he wants a new ladder truck in it (at $2 million).
+In addition, he wants a new ladder truck in it (at $2+ million).
 The result is (according to our finance director and assuming only $15M) a median priced home ($450k) will get hit with $450 per year in taxes just to cover that.
 At worst case ($22M) that number is closer to $660 per house per year.
 Ouch.

-In addition, the city currently has a debt of $16 million.
+In addition, the city currently has a debt of $14 million.
 That debt is almost entirely paid by new home fees (not taxes).
-IF the housing market ever tanks as it did in 2008, all of that debt will transfer to taxes on TOP of this new debt.
+IF the housing market tanks as it did in 2008, all of that debt will transfer to taxes on TOP of this new debt.
 That would be a disaster comparable to the 2008 mess.

 The reason quicker response times are needed is medical.
 And medical calls make up 50% of the calls (fire only 5%).
 Most of the costs we're talking about are aimed at that 5%.
 A few of us have said we should focus on the 50% in the short term.
 That means coming up with a facility that will support some form of medical response that allows us to expand later for engine stalls.
 But so far the fire department has shown no interest in that.
 It's all or nothing, which is frustrating.
 I find it hard to believe there's not an affordable short term solution here to almost all of the calls we get.